ahnuce/sql-intro/README.md

 Each table has a **schema**, which defines what columns it has.
 For each column the schema defines...

 - The column's name.
-- the column's data type.
+- The column's data type.
 - Any constraints for that column.

 ### Common Data Types